 - Are IT investments aligned with the most strategic business need

 - How can I accurately forecast my IT costs?

 - What IT investments deliver the most value?”

 And why shouldn’t they ask these questions?
-Each and every year the corporate IT organisation spends, or to be more precise “invests”, a significant amount of the business’ money.
-They deserve to see that it is spent wisely whether this is done via TBM or another route.
+Each and every year the corporate IT organization spends, or to be more precise “invests”, a significant amount of the business’ money.
+They deserve to see that it is spent wisely whether this is done via technology business management or another route.

 And the survey said…

-Remember that these results are from people/organisations that know they need, and are actively seeking, to get better at TBM (they were at the TBM Council conference after all).
+Remember that these results are from people/organizations that know they need, and are actively seeking, to get better at technology business management (they were at the TBM Council conference after all).

-90% of companies do not believe their organisation is mature yet in terms of TBM.
+- 90% of companies do not believe their organization is mature yet in terms of TBM.

-So, while the ambition is there, there is still much to be done by those already focused on improving financial stewardship, let alone those organisations still trying to grasp the nettle.
+So, while the ambition is there, there is still much to be done by those already focused on improving financial stewardship, let alone those organizations still trying to grasp the nettle.

-The survey offered the following picture of successful organisations (in terms of TBM):
+The survey offered the following picture of successful organizations (in terms of technology business management):